SimpleFi-finance/indexers-tests/README.md

 # Subgraph Test

 Task of the test is to implement a subgraph for Uniswap V2 protocol with given GraphQL schema.
 We have a schema.graphql in this repo with entity definitions.
-You need to implement subgraph menifest and mappings code to index these entities.
+You need to implement subgraph manifest and mappings code to index these entities.

 ## Description of entities in schema

 Purpose of this subgraph is to index liquidity positions of users in Uniswap V2 pair contracts.
-We also want to track changes in balance of LP token and reserve tokens for a positions along with return on investment for every position.
+We also want to track changes in balance of LP token and reserve tokens for a position along with return on investment for every position.

 ### Account

 This entity is used to store all ethereum addresses as accounts.
 Bonus points if you can figure out a way to detect if an address is EOA or a smart contract address.
 Please keep account type detection implementation at low priority.
-You can submit solution with a stub method which return "EOA" for every address.
+You can submit the solution with a stub method which return "EOA" for every address.

 ### Token